urvashirau/ImagingSimulator/README.md

 # ImagingSimulator
-An interactive tool to introduce the concepts of how an imaging radio interferometer works
+An interactive tool to demo how an imaging radio interferometer works

 Supported Features :